toddcf/code-snippets/deployment/deployment-checklist.md

 ## Post-Deployment Checklist

-1. Add description and URL to GitHub page.
+1. Add description and live URL to GitHub page.
-2. Add live link to README and push it up.
+2. Add live URL to README and push it up.
 3. Add to portfolio if applicable.
 Redeploy portfolio.